Philip Hobsbaum: Life

 Hobsbaum was born into a Polish Jewish family in London, and brought up in Bradford, Yorkshire, where he attended Belle Vue Boys' Grammar School.
 He read English at Downing College, Cambridge, where he was taught and heavily influenced by F. R. Leavis.
 At Cambridge he took over the editing of the magazine delta from Peter Redgrove.
 After Cambridge, he worked as a school teacher in London from 1955 to 1959, when he moved to Sheffield to study for a PhD under William Empson.
-In 1962 he took up an academic position at Queen's University, Belfast, and moved again in 1966, to take up a post in the University of Glasgow.
-He was awarded a personal chair in 1985, and retired from the University in 1997; he remained in Glasgow until his death in 2005.
+In 1962, he took up an academic position at Queen's University, Belfast, and moved again in 1966, to take up a post in the University of Glasgow.
+He was awarded a personal chair in 1985, and retired from the university in 1997; he remained in Glasgow until his death in 2005.

 The Group(s)

 Hobsbaum's most direct impact on literature was as the animating force behind The Group, a sequence of writing workshops in Cambridge, London, Belfast and Glasgow, in turn.
 Although there was some slight overlap in personnel with The Movement, the various incarnations of the Group had a more concrete existence and a more practical focus.

 The Cambridge Group was initially concerned with the oral performance of poetry, but soon turned into an exercise in practical criticism and mutual support for a network of poets.
 This Group relocated to London when Hobsbaum moved there in 1955, becoming The Group, and continuing until 1965, chaired by Edward Lucie-Smith after Hobsbaum's departure for Sheffield.

-On arriving in Sheffield (c.1959-1962) he immediately organized the "Writers' Group" for the university's undergraduates and started "Poetry from Sheffield", a magazine for their poetry but which also had poems by George McBeth, Peter Redgrove and Francis Berry.
+On arriving in Sheffield (c.1959–1962), he immediately organized the "Writers' Group" for the university's undergraduates and started Poetry from Sheffield, a magazine for their poetry but which also had poems by George MacBeth, Peter Redgrove and Francis Berry.
 He wrote about the group in The Times Literary Supplement, published on 14 April 1961.
 Barry Fox took over the chair when Hobsbaum left to concentrate on his thesis.

 In Belfast (1962–1966), Hobsbaum organised a new weekly discussion group, which became known as The Belfast Group and included the emerging authors John Bond, Seamus Heaney, Michael Longley, Derek Mahon, Stewart Parker and Bernard MacLaverty.

 In Glasgow, Hobsbaum became once again the nucleus of a group of new and distinctive authors, including Alasdair Gray, Liz Lochhead, James Kelman, Tom Leonard, Aonghas MacNeacail and Jeff Torrington.
 This group continued to meet until 1975, and unlike the previous groups developed a more pronounced focus on prose than on poetry.
 As an encore, Hobsbaum was instrumental in setting up, in 1995, the successful MLitt in creative writing at the University of Glasgow.